AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/E2ratevsturb.png?raw=true" >

-Figure 15:
+Figure 15: Shows the rate of head loss accumulation in each section of the flocculator at different turbidities for experiment 2.
+PS 0, 1 , 2, 3 show the trends for the results in the first, second, third, and fourth section of the flocculator, respectively.
 </div>

 Figure 15 shows that for each section of the flocculator, the rate of head loss accumulation increased as turbidity decreased which supports the team's hypothesis.
 In contrast, the first section of the flocculator in Experiment 1 showed that decreasing turbidity decreased the rate of head loss accumulation.

-During Experiment 2, the team observed the clay settling in the tubing after exiting the turbidimeter; this means that less clay entered the flocculator and the turbidity of the water in the flocculator was not that determined by the turbidimeter.
+During Experiment 2, the team observed the clay settling in the main tubing after exiting the turbidimeter.
+This means that the water clay mixture entering the flocculator has a lower turbidity than that of the target turbidity.
 This could explain the discrepancies in the results between Experiment 1 and Experiment 2.

 For results of experiments run with the other iterations of experimental designs, refer to the manual.